Temperature Compensation for LCD Contrast & Voltage

 That is the reason the LCD looks lighter (blur) when the temperature drops, while the background appears (ghosting) when the temperature increases.
 There are some ways to improve the contrast with the temperature change, such as choosing the liquid crystal fluid changes less with temperature (Flat Fluid), or adding heater at the low temperature.
 Below, we will focus on using electronics to compensate the temperature change to increase the contrast.

-For most applications this variation in contrast is tolerable over the “normal” temperature range of 0°C to +50°C. Most LCD modules are available with an extended temperature range option which allows the display to operate from -20°C to +70°C. The changes in contrast are NOT usually tolerable over this wide a range of temperatures, which means a way of adjusting the contrast voltage as the ambient temperature changes should be provided.
+For most applications this variation in contrast is tolerable over the “normal” temperature range of 0°C to +50°C. Most LCD modules are available with an extended temperature range option which allows the display to operate from -20°C to +70°C. The changes in LCD contrast temperature compensation are NOT usually tolerable over this wide a range of temperatures, which means a way of adjusting the contrast voltage as the ambient temperature changes should be provided.

 First of all, we want to optimize the contrast at room temperature, this is normally done during product development on the prototype unit.
-A potentiometer is connected between the appropriate power supply rails (Vdd and Vss for single supply, and Vee and Vdd for higher voltage LCD modules).
+A LCD contrast potentiometer is connected between the appropriate power supply rails (Vdd and Vss for single supply, and Vee and Vdd for higher voltage LCD modules).
 The wiper of the pot is connected to Vo (LCD bias voltage input), see Fig. 3.
 The pot is adjusted to obtain the desired LCD appearance.
-Depending on the optimum contrast requirement, we can either leave the potentiometer in the design, or measure the voltage on the Vo pin and select a pair of resistors to produce this voltage in the production units.
+Depending on the optimum contrast requirement, we can either leave the LCD contrast potentiometer in the design, or measure the voltage on the Vo pin and select a pair of resistors to produce this voltage in the production units.

 Fig. 3 Power Supply